Logarithmic Donaldson-Thomas theory: Moduli of target expansions

 An isomorphism of combinatorial $1$-complexes is an isomorphism of the underlying graphs that is compatible with the labels.
 Fix a representative for each isomorphism class.
 We consider embeddings of a combinatorial $1$-complex into $\Sigma$.
 Let $|\Sigma|$ denote the support of the cone complex.
 Define the set $\mathbb X_G$ to be the set of functions

-such that \begin{enumerate} \item For each $V\in V(\underline G)$, the image $f(V)$ lies in $\sigma_V$. \item For each $E\in E(\underline G)$ with adjacent vertices $V$ and $W$, the line segment between $f(V)$ and $f(W)$ has direction vector equal to the one labeling $E$. \end{enumerate}
+such that \begin{enumerate} \item For each $v\in V(\underline G)$, the image $f(v)$ lies in $\sigma_v$. \item For each $e\in E(\underline G)$ with adjacent vertices $v$ and $W$, the line segment between $f(v)$ and $f(w)$ has direction vector equal to the one labeling $e$. \end{enumerate}

-Each such function $f\in \mathbb X_G$ determines a polyhedral complex in $|\Sigma|$.
+Each such function $f\in \mathbb X_G$ determines a polyhedral complex in $\underline\Sigma$.
 It can be constructed as follows.
-Take the collection of points obtained as images vertices of $\underline G$ under $f$.
-Given an edge $E$ between $V$ and $W$ introduce a segment between $f(V)$ and $f(W)$, whose edge direction is necessarily the one given by $E$.
+Take the collection of points obtained as images of vertices of $\underline G$ under $f$.
+Given an edge $e$ between $v$ and $w$ introduce a segment between $f(v)$ and $f(w)$, whose edge direction is necessarily the one given by $e$.
 For each ray, glue an unbounded ray with the corresponding base point and edge direction dictated by $G$.
 This topological space has a minimal polyhedral complex structure whose vertices are of two types: (1) images of vertices of $\underline G$ under $f$ and (2) points where edges or rays intersect.

-We refer to this embedded complex as the image, and denote it by $\mathrm{im}(f)$.
-We restrict to those $G$ such that there exists at least one function $f\in \mathbb X_G$ such that $\mathrm{im}(f)$ is isomorphic to the complex $|\underline G|$, the latter with its canonical polyhedral structure.
+We refer to this embedded complex as the \textit{image}\footnote{The terminology is mildly inaccurate, since there may be no polyhedral map from the source of $f$ to its image as a polyhedral complex without first subdividing the source.
+It is however the smallest polyhedral structure on the topological image with the property that images of vertices under $f$ are vertices.}, and denote it by $\mathsf{im}(f)$.
+We restrict to those $G$ such that there exists at least one function $f\in \mathbb X_G$ such that $\mathsf{im}(f)$ is isomorphic to the complex $|\underline G|$, the latter with its canonical polyhedral structure.

 \begin{lemma} The set $\mathbb X_G$ has the structure of a cone. \end{lemma}